Mount Barrow

 Mount Barrow (Aboriginal: pialermeliggener) is a mountain in the northern region of Tasmania, Australia.
 With an elevation of 1406 m above sea level, the mountain is located 22 km east-north-east of Launceston.
 The mountain habitat is a mixture of temperate old growth rainforest, subalpine and alpine landscapes.

 Location and features

 Mount Barrow is a Jurassic dolerite-capped plateau with widespread block fields and a sharp summit ridge at the north-eastern end.
 It is the closest alpine mountain to Launceston - the plateau extends to 3 km and reaches a maximum altitude of 1406 m above sea level, making it the second highest peak in eastern Tasmania.
 The road to the summit is periodically closed in winter due to snow; near the summit this becomes a narrow gravel road leading to a parking area, with an old stone hut nearby.
 The snow line is located at around 1100 m.

-The mountain is in lands once occupied by Tasmanian Aborigines and lies at the border of country occupied by the Ben Lomond Nation, to the south; the Letteremairener Clan, in the Tamar Valley and the Pyemmairrenerpairrener clan, to the north-east.
+The mountain is in lands once occupied by Aboriginal Tasmanians and lies at the border of country occupied by the Ben Lomond Nation, to the south; the Letteremairener Clan, in the Tamar Valley and the Pyemmairrenerpairrener clan, to the north-east.